Worms – Diagnosis, Symptoms and Treatment

-Symptoms of intestinal worm infection frequently depend on the specific organism responsible for infection and the stage of infection.
+Intestinal worm infection symptoms frequently depend on the specific organism responsible for infection and the stage of infection.

 Pinworm infection (Enterobius vermicularis) is often asymptomatic but may result in anal itching at night.
-Rarely, patients experience gastrointestinal symptoms including abdominal discomfort, nausea, and vomiting.
-Trichuris trichiura (whipworm) infection is usually asymptomatic but severe infection can lead to rectal prolapse.
+Rarely, patients experience gastrointestinal symptoms, including abdominal discomfort, nausea, and vomiting.
+Trichuris trichiura (whipworm) infection is usually asymptomatic, but a severe infection can lead to rectal prolapse.
 Patients may experience loose stools with mucous and blood, particularly at nighttime.

 Ascaris lumbricoides is also frequently asymptomatic but can cause intestinal obstruction, hepatobiliary disease, and symptoms of pancreatic obstruction.
 Early on, individuals may experience respiratory symptoms due to larval migration in the lungs.

 Diphyllobothrium latum is frequently associated with megaloblastic anemia due to vitamin B12 deficiency.
 Anemia often leads to fatigue, low energy, and exertional shortness of breath.

 The diagnosis of intestinal worms is suggested based on symptoms, history, and physical examination but typically confirmed with laboratory studies.
 The condition is usually suspected in high-risk individuals (e.g., exposure to a high-risk area) with non-specific gastrointestinal symptoms.
 These symptoms may include nausea, vomiting, abdominal discomfort, or diarrhea lasting > 2 weeks.